YU-Zhejian/IBI-ICA-G6/Formative.md

 | 4    | mRNA to protein                     | QIU Xingru           |
 | 5    | DNA to polypeptides calculator      | YU Zhejian           |

-The fifth function will compute the number of polypeptides produced by a user-specific DNA.
+The fifth function will compute the number of polypeptides produced by a user-specified DNA.

 ## The Agenda